Industry Task Force

 The FSTF will keep national and global policy and decision-makers updated on its activities throughout the year.

-As His Royal Highness recently underscored, ‘the clock is ticking’.
+As The former Prince of Wales recently underscored, ‘the clock is ticking’.
 COP26 marks a pivotal moment in the fight against climate change.
 We are committed to playing our part.

 Noel Quinn, Chairman of the FSTF and Group Chief Executive of HSBC